elastic/integrations/packages/o365/docs/README.md

 | o365.audit.YammerNetworkId |  | keyword |

+## Metrics

-### Microsoft Teams User Activity by User
+### Microsoft 365 Reports

-Uses the Microsoft Graph API to retrieve Microsoft Teams User Activity by User report.
-These events are from the same report that is available under `Reports -> Usage -> Microsoft Teams -> User Activity` in the Microsoft 365 Admin Center.
+Uses the Microsoft Graph API to retrieve Microsoft 365 Usage Reports.
+These metrics are from the same reports/dashboards that are available under `Reports` --> `Usage` in the Microsoft 365 Admin Center.

 An example event for `reports` looks as following: